hyosung11/Launch-School/Courses/journal.md

 09:06 Working on the Small Problems of Medium difficulty.
 Also, want to respond to Mel's Slack post.
 I replied to Mel and sent her the Launch School answer.
 I'm not sure that it helps, but okay.

 11:24 I spend a lot of time on Medium 1 > 2.
 Rotation (Part 2).

+11:48 Difficult to discern the logic of Medium 1 > 3.
+Rotation (Part 3).
+Now it's time to go to PT.